sandeeppanda92/aib-data/md/cosmos-faq.md

 Public, decentralized networks require high levels of security and spam-prevention that are best achieved by economic means: participants in the consensus must incur some economic cost, and all transactions processed by the network must pay a fee.
-Since we want to use Proof-of-Stake validators insteaed of Proof-of-Work miners, we require validators of the Cosmos Hub to make a large security deposit in Atoms - if they misbehave, their Atoms are revoked by the protocol!
+Since we want to use Proof-of-Stake validators instead of Proof-of-Work miners, we require validators of the Cosmos Hub to make a large security deposit in Atoms - if they misbehave, their Atoms are revoked by the protocol!
 The more Atoms in security deposits, the more stake on the line; the more skin-in-the-game; the greater the economic security.